 The class is on Monday evenings.
 Short demos covering the basics of drawing and drawing media are followed by individual instruction at your level.
 Study line, shape, perspective, composition, volume and value while you draw still lives and other intriguing subjects (outdoor, the figure, fantasy).
 Optional at-home assignments are included as well as various other resources, sent in a weekly email.

 Do not register on this website, because Fundamental Drawing is part of the Richmond Art Center’s Studio Program.
-Go to the RAC site instead and register after July 31 as I was told this class is very popular.
-The RAC asks that you please register before the first class on Sept 17.
+Go to the RAC site instead as I was told this class is very popular.

 This is a rough outline of the class: